 3. Our depressed self.

-4. Our higher and better self - that idealized version of the self that is the best person we can be and that we all (hopefully) aspire to.
+4. Our higher and better self – that idealized version of the self that is the best person we can be and that we all (hopefully) aspire to be.

 A person with bipolar disorder must be very careful not to confuse number 2 with number 4.
 The self-infatuation that some of us experience in mania is not grounded in reality and we are unlikely to be as brilliant, sexy, and enlightened as we may feel during these periods of grandiose delusion.

-It is important to carefully examine this self-deception when well again in order to be more likely to recognize when a manic episode is starting.
-Also, it is important that when well we work towards becoming number 4, not the manic self we may enjoy because of the feelings of confidence and achievement.
+It is important to carefully examine this self-deception when we feel well again in order to be more likely to recognize when a manic episode is starting.
+Also, it is important that when we feel well, we work towards becoming number 4, not the manic self we may enjoy because of the feelings of confidence and achievement.

 On the other hand, it is also important to let go of the manic and/or depressed self once well.
 They are sick phantoms – caricatures of the real you.
 Examine them to build knowledge and guard against relapse, but then banish them!
 Your goal should be stable moods with few and only minor relapses, and these demons should not be given an on-going role in your life or perceived as an inescapable part of who you really are.

 There is a shortage of quality resources about bipolar relationships.
-Two that I have found valuable are:
+The three that I have found valuable are:

 Finally, please check out the related webpages on Bipolar-Lives.com because there are tools and advice on using Treatment Contracts, Wellness Plans, and other means to ensure loving, safe, rewarding relationships for all.